outsourcehub/Blazing-Bot-Telegram-Autobuy-Scraper/README.md

 3. Choose a display name: `My Trading Bot` (or any name you like)
 4. Choose a username (must end with `bot`): `my\_trading\_bot` (must be unique)
 5. **SAVE THE BOT TOKEN** BotFather gives you (looks like `1234567890:ABCdefGHIjklMNOpqrsTUVwxyz`)
+6. Make sure to check your new bot out, use the /start button.

 #### 2C.
 Get Your User ID